 Many Tracfone Triple minutes phones have now been

 introduced.
-Some of these are touchscreen phones (two of which are Android), and some are QWERTY phones.
+Some of these are touchscreen phones (most of which are Android), and some are QWERTY phones.
+Also, if you bring your own smart phone to use with their SIM card, it will also be considered a triple minutes phone.

 Tracfone airtime cards normally come in units of 60 minutes, 120 minutes, 200 minutes and so on.
 The 60 minute card costs $20, and the minutes are good for 90 days.
 At $20, the per-minute rate is pretty expensive.
 So Tracfone first introduced the concept of Double Minutes, where the airtime on the card would double when you added it to your phone if you had a double minutes Tracfone.